hpcloud-mon/mon-arch/README.md

 This section describes the overall features iof Jahmon.

-* A highly performant, scalable, reliable and fault-tolerant monitoring solution.
+* A highly performant, scalable, reliable and fault-tolerant monitoring solution that scales to service provider metrics levels of metrics throughput.
 Performance, scalability and high-availability have been designed in from the start.
 Jahmon can process 100s of thousands of metrics/sec as well as offer data retention periods of greater than a year with no data loss while still processing interactive queries.

 * Consolidates and unifies both operational (internal) and Monitoring as a Service (customer facing) capabilities.
 Service providers usually treat service operational monitoring separately from customer facing Monitoring as a Service (MaaS).
 This distinction is arbitrary and our solution has been designed to handle both, which allows us to reduce the number of systems that are required for monitoring.
 Jahmon is a multi-tenant solution.